On time for Tee-Time

-Replace Your Divot
+Replace Your Divot (Video)

 Closed to the target line refers to your feet, hips or shoulders aligned/pointed right of the target line.
 Your shoulders and hips are closed to the target line on the downswing and open to target line after you hit the ball.
 Keeping your shoulders closed to the target line on the downswing is a good thing and helps eliminate a slice by delivering the club on a path from inside the target line.

 Enter the bunker from it’s low point and walk in a direction line to your ball.
 Place rake in bunker behind you.
 After hitting your shot, rake the sand around impact and rake all the sand as you walk out of the bunker leaving no trace of your steps leaving the surface better than how you found it.

 How to Enter & Exit a Bunker (Video)

 The trail arm or trail side of body is the side of your body farthest away from the target or direction you are trying to hit the ball The right hand, right arm and right side of body are the trail side for a right handed golfer.